adampdp/MSNnetwork/README.md

 Download the code into a single directory.
 In the same directory compile the mod files : nrnivmodl *mod

+Set the number of cores, 'numprocs' in t42_batch.py

 Then : nrniv -python t42_batch.py

 A directory 't42_data' will be created with the output files.